 Payshia Edwards is a women’s reproductive and maternal health advocate, Certified Lactation Education Specialist, and Birth Doula.
 She has over six years of experience in healthcare administration and public health working with historically oppressed and marginalized communities.
 Payshia received her Bachelor of Science degree in Healthcare Management with a minor in Communication from California State University, San Bernardino, and her Master of Public Health degree with a concentration in Urban Community Health from California State University, Los Angeles.
 After obtaining her MPH, Payshia continued her education by becoming a Certified Lactation Education Specialist and Birth Doula.
 Describing herself as a lover of laughter, joy, and self-expression, she hopes to spread more love and light to the communities she serves.

-Breezy Powell, Administrative Assistant
+Breezy Powell, Project Assistant

 Breezy Powell is a soft heart yet strong-minded leader, visionary, teacher and more.
 She is a Certified Massage Therapist, Doula and Dance instructor based in the Bay Area.
 Her nurturing and vibrant energy inspires and opens people up to experience their own self-love, joy and healing like no other.

 The Steering Committee is comprised of community members, healthcare providers, and different city representatives across San Francisco.
 We meet on the third Wednesday, every other month in SF from 1:30p-3:30p to continue advancing birth equity for Black & PI San Franciscans through discussion and innovation.

 Alameda County Family Health Services